TalmageWoodhouse/startup/notes.md

         - Hardware Interface: Defines how hardware components communicate with each other or with software, such as USB or HDMI interfaces.

 - React handles the interactive and dynamic user interface.
-- Service manages the core game logic and business rules.
+- Web Service manages the core game logic and business rules.
 - DB/Login secures user data and enables personalized experiences.
 - WebSocket provides real-time communication for a seamless, interactive gaming experience.